iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/README.md

 The mirror workflow runs on qualifying pushes to `main` and can also be started manually from Actions.
 Changes limited to `README.md`, `LICENSE` or `images/` are excluded by its path filter.

+## Search metadata

+The primary search URL is `https://profincognito.me/`, configured through `params.canonicalBaseURL`.
+The mirror keeps its own working navigation and assets while its canonical links, sitemap and structured identities point to the primary site.
+Paginated lists retain their distinct page URLs.

+Metadata helpers live in [`layouts/partials/seo/`](layouts/partials/seo/).
+The homepage identifies the author and website; About uses profile markup, and articles link to the same author identity.
+Internal search and error pages are excluded from indexing.
+Sitemap and structured metadata omit modification timestamps.

 ## Repository layout

 | Path | Purpose |